curl/everything-curl/usingcurl/timeouts.md

 ## Never spend more than this to connect

-`--connect-timeout` limits the time curl will spend trying to connect to the host.
+`--connect-timeout` limits the time curl spends trying to connect to the host.
 All the necessary steps done before the connection is considered complete have to be completed within the given time frame.
-Failing to connect within the given time will cause curl to exit with a timeout exit code (28).
+Failing to connect within the given time causes curl to exit with a timeout exit code (28).

 The steps done before a connect is considered successful include DNS lookup and subsequent TCP, TLS or QUIC handshakes.